atomicfruitcake/Seletest/README.md

 You are now ready to script tests.
 An example test has been included.

 #Tips
-* Testers should aim to user the CommonFunctions functions over the standard Selenium functions.
+* Use the CommonFunctions functions over the standard Selenium functions.
+If a functions does not exist CommonFunctions, add it and then submit it to this project!
-* These functions are more stable and consistent that OOTB selenium.
-It also allows for easier maintainability of large test suites.
+* Remove all hardcoded data from tests and keep it in properties.
 * Currently only chrome is supported.
-To add other browsers, add the drivers to the WebDrivers folder and update the properties file
+To add other browsers, add the drivers to the WebDrivers folder and update the properties file.
+* Build your test methods in CommonMethods and build tests in pieces.
+This allows for maintable tests and fast scripting of complex E2E tests